LandRegistry/govuk-frontend-flask/README.md

 ```

 This fixes the issue of rate limiting multiple users behind a single IP NAT or proxy, since the request is identified using a different unique value for each user.

-Rate limit storage can be backed by [Redis](https://redis.io/) using the `RATELIMIT_STORAGE_URL` config value in `config.py`, or fall back to in-memory if not present.
-Rate limit information will also be added to various [response headers](https://flask-limiter.readthedocs.io/en/stable/#rate-limiting-headers).

-## Next steps

-### Add your own blueprint

 ### Deploy to Heroku